 The PCEP team accepted a re-baselined schedule from Stadler for the completion of the EMU order.
 Stadler's re-baselined schedule was converted into P6 format and has been incorporated into the IPS.
 The JPB is currently forecasting the delivery of the 14th trainset in July 2024, and commencement of initial Revenue Service with its new EMUs in July 2024.
 As noted elsewhere in this report, the JPB now plans to have a total of sixteen (16) EMUs to support full revenue service; this includes two (2) spares.
 The JPB has issued a change order for the installation of Broadband Wi-Fi equipment on the new EMUs.
 Part of the fleet will have the equipment installed by Stadler in Salt Lake City prior to shipment to JPB.
 The remaining units, including those already received by the JPB, will be modified at the CEMOF prior to being placed into revenue service.
 The PCEP team continues to work with Stadler to refine schedule details related to receiving, testing, and burn-in of the EMUs.
-As noted above, Caltrain received two (2) additional trainsets in March 2024 for a total of nine (9) on-site after subtracting the damaged TS-311 which has been returned to Stadler.
-Two (2) more trainsets are scheduled to arrive in early June 2024.
-Stadler now expects that repairs to TS-311 will not be completed until early 2025.
+As noted above, Caltrain received two (2) additional trainsets in June 2024 for a total of eleven (11) on-site when the damaged TS-311 is considered.
+Two (2) more trainsets are scheduled to arrive in late-July 2024.
+Stadler expects that repairs to TS-311 will not be completed until early 2025.
 The JPB and Stadler continue discussions related to an expedited delivery of trainset 17.